-In accordance with the requirements of IAS1 Presentation of Financial Statements, the 2019-20 comparators in the comprehensive income and expenditure statement have been restated on the same basis.
+In accordance with the requirements of IAS1 Presentation of Financial Statements, the 2020-21 comparators in the comprehensive income and expenditure statement have been restated on the revised portfolio reporting basis.
+Additionally, the net cost of the Fire and Rescue Service is shown separately below the continuing services line.